rrwick/Autocycler-paper/commands.md

 done
 ```

 For these assemblies, I'm using [Autocycler helper](https://github.com/rrwick/Autocycler/wiki/Autocycler-helper).
 It mostly just run the assemblies with default settings, but sometimes does a little bit extra.
-I also use `--min_depth_rel 0.1` to discard low-depth contigs when that information is available - this is mostly helpful for metaMGBG which is a metagenome assembler and therefore more likely to include low-depth stuff.
+I also use `--min_depth_rel 0.1` to discard low-depth contigs when that information is available - this is mostly helpful for metaMGBG and Myloasm which are metagenome assemblers and therefore more likely to include low-depth stuff.

 ```bash
 threads=32